EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 If you are setting up storage policy for blobs you need to know about prefix match filter, which starts with a container name.

 The service principal associated with an app cannot be explicitly deleted when you are ysing syste-assigned identity.
 It is deleted when you delete the resource.

+if you have a multi instance app service and you want to route a client to the same instance all of the time, you use AAR Affinity

+If you are adding partitions to an event hub, you use flags like you normally fucking would, --apartition-group 12, you also don't need to worry about the consumer-group because we aren't at that stage yet.

+You can filter service bus topics via SQL, which I do think I knew